TonyPhipps/SIEM/Incident-Response-Plan.md

 After-Action Reports (AARs) are created during and after After-Action Review meetings to identify successes, failures, and lessons learned.
 These reports also serve to track the assignment and execution of any changes that may be warranted as a result of lessons learned.

-AARs will include:
+AARs shall include:
-- Unique Incident Number
+- Unique Ticket ID Number
 - Incident Summary
-- All incident fields
+- All fields from the ticket
 - Activities to Sustain
 - Opportunities to Improve
 - Action Items and the individual assigned to each

-Action items will be tracked until completion.
-Completed AAR’s will be stored in the incident as an attachment.
+Action items shall be tracked until completion.
+Completed AAR’s shall be stored in the ticket as an attachment.

 ### Signature Development

 Some incidents are expected to give way to potential development of new signatures, rules, reports, etc. to assist in the automated detection of future activity indicative of compromise.
-Such efforts and content will be tracked and grouped by the intentions and expected response into use cases.
-Use cases will fully document analysis steps, content creation
+Such efforts and content shall be tracked and grouped by the intentions and expected response into use cases.
+Use cases shall fully document analysis steps, content creation

 # Glossary